Industry research on food labeling is high in bias

 For background, the Institute of Medicine first called on U.S. regulators to introduce front-of-package labeling in a series of reports from 2010-2012, sparking the FDA to consider requiring such labels under the Obama administration.
 In response, two of the largest food industry trade groups—the Grocery Manufacturers Association (now Consumer Brands Association) and FMI, The Food Industry Association—successfully staved off regulation for 13 years and counting by introducing the industry-led, voluntary Facts Up Front label.
 Facts Up Front allows manufacturers to display icons with per-serving quantities of calories, saturated fat, sodium, added sugars (“nutrients to limit”), and up to two “nutrients to encourage,” including dietary fiber, protein, calcium, potassium, or Vitamins A, C, or D.

 Public health advocates and nutrition researchers point out that not a single study shows Facts Up Front-style labels encourage healthier choices.
-However, other label formats have proven highly successful, particularly those that characterize the levels of nutrients using simple terms like “High” that help put numerical information already available on the Nutrition Facts label into context, rather than relying on numerical information that’s already available on the Nutrition Facts label, as Facts Up Front does.
+However, other label formats have proven highly successful, particularly those that characterize the levels of nutrients using simple terms like “High” that help put numerical information already available on the Nutrition Facts label into context, rather than relying only on the numbers, as Facts Up Front does.

 You can help